 - trouble handling money and paying bills

 - loss of spontaneity and sense of initiative

 - mood and personality changes or increased anxiety

 As the disease progresses, additional clinical symptoms may include:

 - problems recognizing friends and family members

-- difficulty with language; problems with reading, writing, or working with numbers
+- problems with reading, writing, or working with numbers

 - difficulty organizing thoughts and thinking logically

-- inability to learn new things or to cope with new or unexpected situations
+- an inability to learn new things or to cope with new or unexpected situations

 - inappropriate outbursts of anger

-- perceptual-motor problems (such as trouble getting out of a chair or setting the table)
+- perceptual-motor problems, such as difficulty getting out of a chair or setting the table

-- repetitive statements or movement, occasional muscle twitches
+- repetitive statements or movement and occasional muscle twitches

-- loss of impulse control (such as undressing at inappropriate times or places, or using vulgar language)
+- loss of impulse control, such as undressing at inappropriate times or using vulgar language

-- exacerbation of behavioral symptoms, such as restlessness, agitation, anxiety, tearfulness, and wandering — especially in the late afternoon or evening, called, “sundowning”
+- exacerbated behavioral symptoms, such as restlessness, agitation, anxiety, tearfulness, and wandering — especially in the late afternoon or evening, which is called “sundowning”

 At this point, plaques and tangles (the hallmarks of Alzheimer’s) can be seen in the brain when looked at using an imaging technique called MRI.